 With the advent of 3D volumetric CT, the field has moved towards full 3D volumetric segmentation of the lung.
-Given the typically large number of slices in a multi-slice volumetric CT lung scan, (400-600 slices), manual segmentation is labor intensive necessitating automated segmentation techniques.
+Given the typically large number of slices in a multi-slice volumetric CT lung scan, (400-600 slices), manual segmentation is labor intensive necessitating automated techniques automated segmentation techniques.is a practical necessity.
 Accurate and reproducible automated segmentation of the lung structures requires combining several segmentation algorithms depending on the level of regional analysis required.
-For example, reproducible and accurate segmentation (compared to manual analysis) of the right and left lung can be readily performed using optimal thresholding followed by morphological operators and region growing as described by Hu and colleagues 13.
-Other methods, such as statistical shape modeling and atlas-based segmentation have been proposed 14.
+For example, reproducible and accurate segmentation (compared to manual analysis) of the right and left lung can be readily performed using optimal thresholding followed by morphological operators and region growing as described by Hu and colleagues .
+Other methods, such as statistical shape modeling and atlas-based segmentation have been proposed .